FelixOnline/v2/content/articles/2011-1-27-the-actor-who-plays-the-hero-off-screen-instead-of-on-ian-somerhalder.md

  - /film/685/the-actor-who-plays-the-hero-off-screen-instead-of-on--ian-somerhalder
 imported: true
 comments:
+ - value: >
- - Incredibly well written  Thanks for putting the man and the myth together in one place  He really is a hero
+     Incredibly well written.
+Thanks for putting the man and the myth together in one place.
+He really is a hero!

 # Article Taxonomies
 categories: